 When to register?

-On a general basis, every Manufacturer or a Service provider or a dealer registered under Central Excise Act or under Service tax law or State Vat law or any previous law would have got an automatic PAN based registration number without fresh application.
+On a general basis, every Manufacturer or Service provider or dealer registered under Central Excise Act or under Service tax law or State Vat law or any previous law would have got an automatic PAN-based registration number without fresh application.
 Thus the old users need not apply for the new registration and continue with the available details.

-In case of new dealer, he or she has to apply online for the registration within a specified period.
+In case of a new dealer, he or she has to apply online for registration within a specified period.
 The specified time is as stated below:

-Note: The registration Certificate once granted is permanent unless surrendered, cancelled, suspended or revoked.
+Note: The registration Certificate once granted is permanent unless surrendered, canceled, suspended, or revoked.

 GST Registration Procedure: